 The Board appoints a small core of paid staff, who organise another small team of core office volunteers and key contractors.
 This small crew of paid staff, core office volunteers and key contractors manage the entire event, including the program, with the large team of volunteer Coordinators and volunteers.

-To be the best folk festival in Australia, a festival that is culturally relevant, creative, diverse, enduring and popular, with a strong sense of community.
+To ensure the event is safe, culturally relevant, creative and enduring with a strong sense of community.

-- Inclusiveness – openness to diverse participation, contribution and efforts
+- Inclusiveness – openness to diverse participation, respecting personal contribution and effort.

 Board of Directors 2015 – 2016